cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 NodePort Devices, Port and Bind settings
 ****************************************

-When running Cilium's BPF kube-proxy replacement, by default, a NodePort or LoadBalancer service or a service with externalIPs will be accessible through the IP addresses of native devices which have the default route on the host or have Kubernetes InternalIP or ExternalIP assigned.
+When running Cilium's eBPF kube-proxy replacement, by default, a NodePort or LoadBalancer service or a service with externalIPs will be accessible through the IP addresses of native devices which have the default route on the host or have Kubernetes InternalIP or ExternalIP assigned.
 InternalIP is preferred over